BabylonJS/Documentation/content/landing_pages/Support/ES6_Support.md

 This will ensure our babylonjs module can be loaded and used in your application.

-It is time to run again with the command `npx webpack-dev-server` and open your browser on `http://localhost:8080/` .
+It is time to run again with the command `npx webpack serve` and open your browser on `http://localhost:8080/` .
 You should see a sphere and a plane using the Grid Material exactly like in javascript.
 You are now fully ready to use the Babylon.js ES6 packages in Typescript.

 ## Tree Shaking